lebull/musings/interviews/leadership.md

     Leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.

-## Thoughts on the topic

-I've been asked this before.
-It gets weird for some, but as a UI person, this is front and center.

 ## Example Qustions

 * Who was your most difficult customer?